Cachamoe/Code-Refractor/README.md

 ```

 ## Website Features
-1) Modern, up to date page for ease of use
+1) Modern, up to date webpage for ease of use
-2) Buttons for quicker page navigation
+2) Buttons for quicker webpage navigation
 3) Brief paragraphs that explain the goals of the company
 4) Pictures that tie into the paragraph's text